jtirana98/Hydra_tackling-CF-in-SFL/README.md

 Link to Paper: /*  wait for AAAI proceedings */

-Link to Supplementary Material: /*  TBA arxiv version */
+Link to Supplementary Material: https://arxiv.org/abs/2511.09736

 Structure of this Document:
 - Set-up Instructions